entando/entando-pipelines/README.md

 ```
 bash <(curl -qsL "https://raw.githubusercontent.com/entando/entando-pipelines/{tag}/macro/install.sh")
 ```
+**NOTE:** Remember to replace the {tag} placeholder

 ## Run a macro

-A macro is a high level function that implementes a full pipeline job or step.
+A macro is a high level function that implements a full pipeline job or step.

 ```
 ~/ppl-run {macro-name} {args}